Anaïs fell into it when she was little. Even if she first tried to work...

 Bordeaux, Saint-Emilion grand cru

 The history of Château Mauvinon began in 1962 when Claude Tribaudeau acquired the vineyard and...

 We are located in the commune of Bommes, near the Ciron, on a tributary of the Garonne river that crosses the Sauternes river.
-We cultivate 12 hectares of vines located between 50 and 80 metres above sea level on gravelly and sandy soils.
-The king grape variety is the Semillon as in most of the vineyards of Sauternes.
-To the 95% of semillon that make up our....Lire plus Learn more
+We operate 12 hectares of vines located between 50 and 80 meters from the...Lire plus Learn more

 We are located in the commune of Bommes, near the Ciron, on a tributary of the Garonne river that crosses the Sauternes river.
 We cultivate 12 hectares of vines located between 50 and 80 metres above sea level on gravelly and sandy soils.
 The king grape variety is the Semillon as in most of the vineyards of Sauternes.
 In addition to the 95% of Semillon that make up our Grand Cru Classé, 5% Sauvignon Blanc is added.
 We manage the vineyard in a sustainable way and harvest by hand.
 This is a crucial time of year because, unlike other wines, we harvest the reasons why there is botrytis.
 The ageing of our wines is done in oak barrels and lasts about 20 months in order to obtain sweet and unctuous wines.
 Bottling is therefore generally done 20 months after the harvest.

 CLOSED HAUT-PEYRAGUEY : THE SAUTERNES OF THE INITIATED....